stan-kondrat/stan-kondrat.github.io/_posts/2025-02-15-google-search.md

 ### Updates
 - There's the [idea](https://news.ycombinator.com/reply?id=43061256) that chat services will use Google Search as a backend, but in fact, many AI services and crawlers scan sites more intensively than Google Search already.
 I've seen this myself in Google Analytics.
+- Google Search seems like a finished product that has been making money for years without much investment in research.
+AI chat systems, however, are currently spending heavily on research and development, and it's unclear what the final product will look like or how AI will generate revenue in the end.